akhairari12/akhairari12/README.md

 -I am currently working on an API that can handle my schedules, and emails and even look at any data I wish upon request.

 -I am currently learning how to use Python to develop bots so it can help me with my workload.
+I am also studying for the AWS Cloud Pratitioner Exam.
 In my academics, I am also learning Java through Intro to Computer Science and how to use statistical methods to validate my code through Statistical Inference for Data Science.

 -I plan to take Data Structures, Data Wrangling with R, and Discrete Structures next semester.